SettRaziel/wrf_archlinux/README.md

 * install_wrf.sh: Set the correct file paths
   - BUILD_PATH: the path relative from the home folder, where the model data should be installed
-  - WRF_ROOT_PATH: the absolute path to the home folder of the used user plus the $BUILD_PATH to the wrf model root
+  - WRF_ROOT_PATH: on default the home folder + the build path is used, adjust if necessary
-  - the path to the required libraries
 * libraries: adjust the number of used cores by changing the -j parameter
 * starting with WRF v3.9 the model can use a hybrid approach for the vertical coordinate (see manual for details); atm the corresponding parameter -hyb needs to be set manually